Voronenko/runbooks-mkdocs/docs/architecture/decisions/0005-use-plantuml-for-diagramming-with-use-of-stdlib.md

-# 3. Use PlantUML for diagramming
+# 5. Use PlantUML for diagramming with use of stdlib

 Date: 2020-11-03